austineamonn/SummerResearch2024/README.md

 </ol>

 ## Main Functions:

+All three of these files were lost in the restructuring but they will be revived soon.

 ### [Main - Under Construction](main.py):
 The main file of the framework.
 What can this file do?